 - A little bit of dust.

-- More expensive than other mediums.
+- More expensive than other media.

 Sawdust is a by-product of sawmills and retail hardware stores.
 It is quite inexpensive, and even you can find or ask for free.
 This material is lightweight, yet retains water well so be sure not to water it.
 Sawdust is biodegradable but will decompose over time.
 This medium is not pH neutral.
 So extra care of pH monitoring for your system needs taking